white Turkish Angora cat with blue eyes

 Grooming

-Although Turkish Angoras don’t shed a lot, it’s still best to groom them weekly.
-Their lack of undercoat helps reduce matting, but don’t wait too long to brush it.
+Although a Turkish Angora coat doesn’t shed a lot, it’s still best to groom them weekly.
+Their lack of undercoat helps reduce matting, but don’t wait too long to brush it or you might have to deal with tangles.

-Trimming your cat's nails regularly is important, and brushing their teeth (or scheduling regular dental cleanings at your vet) can help prevent dental diseases from developing.
-With regular check-ins with a vet, your Turkish Angora can live a long and healthy life.
+Trimming your cat's nails regularly is also very important, and brushing their teeth (or scheduling regular dental cleanings at your vet) can help prevent dental diseases from developing.
+With regular check-ins with a vet, your Turkish Angora can experience a long and healthy lifespan

 Matching your personality